wernerjoss/grav-plugin-fullcalendar/README.md

 ## Advanced Usage
 As an addition to the standard use case, there is an elegant way to automate display of remote Calendars in case those are hosted on a CalDav Server (e.g. Owncloud, Nextcloud...):
-In this case, you can just use [caldav2ics](https://github.com/wernerjoss/wp-caldav2ics) via cron job or the [Grav Scheduler](https://learn.getgrav.org/17/advanced/scheduler) to automatically update your ics Files shown by the Fullcalendar Plugin, so that remote Calendar content, usually maintained in separate Calendar Apps (such as Google Calendar or Lightning) is automatically propagated to your Website.
+In this case, you can just use [caldav2ics](https://github.com/wernerjoss/caldav2ics) via cron job or the [Grav Scheduler](https://learn.getgrav.org/17/advanced/scheduler) to automatically update your ics Files shown by the Fullcalendar Plugin, so that remote Calendar content, usually maintained in separate Calendar Apps (such as Google Calendar or Lightning) is automatically propagated to your Website.

-## CORS Issues:
-As of Begin 2021, I realized, that the recommended CORS Proxy (herokuapp, see above) will no longer work for public use, see [this support Thread](https://github.com/Rob--W/cors-anywhere/issues/301).
-I am currently investigating if this can be solved by just using another one, or find a better solution.

 ## CORS Issues:
 As of Begin 2021, I realized, that the recommended external CORS Proxy (herokuapp, see above) will no longer work for public use, see [this support Thread](https://github.com/Rob--W/cors-anywhere/issues/301).